BRAIN-Lab-AI/.github/profile/README.md

 <h2>Looking Forward to Collaboration </h2>

 <p>We encourage collaboration opportunities from industrial and academic partners.
-I am actively looking for graduate students, postdocs and researchers to join my team.
+We are actively looking for graduate students, postdocs and researchers to join the team.

 <h2>Get in Touch</h2>